 Are you someone who likes to roll up your sleeves for the river?
-Join our Volunteer River Corps (VRC) for fun and engaging opportunities to make a difference for the river, whether it’s in urban areas like Missoula, or rural reaches of the watershed.
+Join our Volunteer River Corps to take part in fun and engaging projects that protect and restore the streams, creeks, and rivers in our watershed.
+Whether it’s in urban areas like Missoula or rural reaches like Deer Lodge, the river needs you!

 - Plant new vegetation

-- Water plants and install browse protectors to ensure new vegetation gets a healthy start
+- Water plants and install browse protectors for new vegetation

-- Lead and/or assist with river cleanups throughout the basin
+- Lead or assist with river cleanups throughout the basin

-- Monitor snowpack to help agencies track and report on stream flows
+- Monitor snowpack to help track and report on streamflows

 - Assess water quality and habitat before and after restoration work

-- Send alerts and write letters to the editor
+- Write letters to the editor and send email alerts

 - Hang event posters and distribute newsletters and flyers

-- Speak on behalf of the river at hearings or other venues
+- Speak on behalf of the river at public hearings or other venues

 Our volunteers are providing help beyond the walls of the Clark Fork Coalition.
-We work alongside community partners and agencies such as the Natural Resources and Conservation Service (NRCS) and Missoula’s Parks and Recreation Department.
-Through the NRCS partnership, volunteers help collect valuable data on snowpack and snow density, helping the agency to predict late season streamflows.
-With Parks and Rec we’re teaming up to give heavily-used riverside trails and waterways a little TLC through restoration and monitoring projects.
+We work alongside community partners and agencies such as the Natural Resources and Conservation Service (NRCS), Missoula County Water Quality District, and Missoula’s Parks and Recreation Department.

 By partnering with other organizations and agencies, VRC members not only address natural resource management needs, they become part of a growing network of watershed stewards who are prepared and willing to go to bat for clean water and healthy rivers for years to come.